 - If a document is to be certified, checking with the issuing authorities that the document/award is genuine.
 In the case of academic awards, this would entail checking with the appropriate academic institutions

 - Meeting with the signatory to verify their identity and ascertain that they understand what they are signing, that they are doing so of their own free will and ensure that the document is executed correctly

 - Drafting and affixing, or endorsing, a notarial certificate to the document

 - Arranging for the legalisation of the document as appropriate

 - Arranging for the storage of copies of all notarised documents in accordance with the requirements of the Notarial Practice Rules 2019

 Adrian and Mark are insured under a professional indemnity policy for at least £1,000,000.00.

 1. Adrian and Mark's notarial practices are separately regulated through the Faculty Office of the Archbishop of Canterbury:

 2. If you are dissatisfied about the service you have received please do not hesitate to contact me.

-3. If I am unable to resolve the matter you may then complain to the Notaries Society of which I am a member, who have a Complaints Procedure which is approved by the Faculty Office.
+3. If they are unable to resolve the matter you may then complain to the Notaries Society of which they are both members, who have a Complaints Procedure which is approved by the Faculty Office.
 This procedure is free to use and is designed to provide a quick resolution to any dispute.